 Over the past couple years, true kid-specific bikes have begun to flourish.
 Instead of miniature adult bikes, bikes have been redesigned from top to bottom to specifically fit children’s bodies.
 Frames are getting lighter, brakes are getting easier and bikes are getting narrower to fit the needs of a child.
 Due to the specialized parts to make these bikes they are usually more expensive than bike shop bikes, but they do fit them better.
 Sadly, these advancements, such as a narrow build (q-factor), are rarely found on the kid’s bikes found in local bike shops?
 Why?
 The profit margin on kid’s bikes is simply too small.

-Bike manufacturers, such as Trek, Specialized, Giant, etc., are not in the business of designing bikes for kids.
+Bike manufacturers, such as Trek (who makes the Precaliber), Specialized, Giant, etc., are not in the business of designing bikes for kids.
 They put their focus on high-end, high-margin adult bikes and design kids bikes on the side.
 In addition, their kids’ bikes are often designed by someone who is not familiar with child-specific needs and may have never even taught a child to ride.
 They simply just scale down an adult bike, make it look “cool” and call it good.
 Realizing that most buyers assume that if their company makes awesome adult bikes, they will also make awesome kids bikes, they allow their name to sell their bikes, not the design.
 Norco Bicycles out of Canada, however, is an exception, as their kids’ line of bikes is significantly better than those offered by other major brands (they ofter dual-hands brakes, a freewheel 16″ and better geometry).

 With their profits based solely on kids’ bikes, these companies have to rely on the design and functionality of their bikes, rather than their name alone.
 Not available in bike shops, the technological advancements on these bikes are far superior to the kid’s bike larger bike brands are selling in the US.
 Most are lighter, have a lower center-of-gravity (lower bottom bracket w/smaller cranks), easy-pull, child-sized brake levers and are often narrower (use a child-specific crankset versus the standard adult-width crank).